microsoft/WhatTheHack/036-BGP/Student/02-enable_bgp.md

 ## Description

 1. Connect VNG1 (an active/passive Virtual Gateway) to CSR3 via BGP.
-The following Cisco commands could come handy.
-    1. Explore the configuration and how routes are learnt and propagated
+The following Cisco configuration sample could come handy.
+Explore the configuration and how routes are learnt and propagated.
-    1. Check with your coach before proceeding

 ```
 router bgp ?